Postpartum blues

+A representation of the loss and emptiness felt after childbirth.

 Postpartum blues, also known as baby blues and maternity blues, is a very common but self-limited condition that begins shortly after childbirth and can present with a variety of symptoms such as mood swings, irritability, and tearfulness.
 Mothers may experience negative mood symptoms mixed with intense periods of joy.
 Up to 85% of new mothers are affected by postpartum blues, with symptoms starting within a few days after childbirth and lasting up to two weeks in duration.
 Treatment is supportive, including ensuring adequate sleep and emotional support.
 If symptoms are severe enough to affect daily functioning or last longer than two weeks, the individual should be evaluated for related postpartum psychiatric conditions, such as postpartum depression and postpartum anxiety.
 It is unclear whether the condition can be prevented, however education and reassurance are important to help alleviate patient distress.

 Signs and symptoms

 Symptoms of postpartum blues can vary significantly from one individual to another, and from one pregnancy to the next.
 Many symptoms of postpartum blues overlap both with normal symptoms experienced by new parents and with postpartum depression.
 Individuals with postpartum blues have symptoms that are milder and less disruptive to their daily functioning compared to those with postpartum depression.
 Symptoms of postpartum blues include, but are not limited to: